-Harvard received gifts originating in the "State of Palestine" in 2017 (\$275,000), 2018 (\$775,000), and 2019 (\$525,000).
+Harvard received gifts that previously were listed as originating in the "State of Palestine" in 2017 (\$275,000), 2018 (\$775,000), and 2019 (\$525,000).
 The university did not report the purpose of the gifts, and Harvard did not respond to requests for an explanation or disclose the donor's name.

-Eighteen other contracts, four from "Palestinian Territory, Occupied," worth \$8.2 million, were signed with Indiana University of Pennsylvania in 2017-2021.
-Four had no purpose listed; the other 12 were for financial aid.
-Four appear to be mistakes, attributing them to expenses for students from India.
-There is no way to know from the report if the purpose or the source of the donation is correct.
-The rest of the contracts, worth \$3.6 million, cover tuition, expenses, and fees for students from "Palestine."
+The other 20 contracts, (four previously recorded as from "Palestinian Territory, Occupied") worth \$9.4 million, were signed with Indiana University of Pennsylvania.
+It seems an odd choice of universities to support.
+The funds did not come from the government so they may be a private individual who has some connection to the school.
+Six had no purpose listed; the rest were for financial aid for students from Palestine/West Bank - another odd designation that suggests they are separate places.
+Five entries may be mistakes, attributing them to expenses for students from India.
+There is no way to know from the report if the purpose or the source of the donation is incorrect.

+The rest of the contracts, worth \$3.9 million, cover tuition, expenses, and fees for students from "Palestine."
 Previous reports attributed tuition contracts to the Arab American University, Ramallah.
+Nine of the donations do not have information as to whether the money came from a government source.

-The DoE reports are not transparent about the actual donors of the money.
-It appears none came from the Palestinian Authority itself.
-If any did, that would be a scandal given that the PA relies mainly on foreign aid to subsist.
+According to the report, no money came from the Palestinian Authority itself.
+If any did, that would be a scandal given that the PA relies on foreign aid to subsist.
 Palestinians would rightly wonder why their money was being spent in the United States; American taxpayers might ask why they are subsidizing the PA with aid when they have money to spend here.